tiithansen/grafana-k8s-app/README.md

 * Metrics datasource - Allows configuring regex to filter metrics from the prometheus datasources. (default=prometheus)
 * Default datasource - Allows configuring default datasource for the metrics.
-* Default cluster - Allows configuring default cluster to be used in the queries.
+* Default spoke - Allows configuring default spoke to be used in the queries.
-* Cluster filter - Allows customizing the query which is used to get label values for the cluster variable.
+* Cluster filter - Allows customizing the query which is used to get label values for the spoke variable.

 #### Logs & Events settings (EXPERIMENTAL)